ThiagoMdonca/AsyncStorageFixed/README.md

 ## Notes:
 ```
 Ps: The content published by the original author was not updated to the latest version.
-But Resolvi updates it
+But ended up updates it

  ```
 ### Original Author: